z390development/z390/doc/program_services.md

 GR15 is expected to contain a return code upon exit by convention.

-## Passing parameters to the initial program
+## Program parameters

-There are two methods of passing parameters to a program
+There are two methods of passing parameters to a program.

-* SYSPARM on mz390
+* At compile time using SYSPARM
-* PARM on ez390
+* At run time using PARM

 In either case enclose the entire parm to be passed in double quotes.

 The double quotes are required to handle commas and spaces that otherwise cause command processors to split the parm.

 The double quotes are not required if there are no commas or spaces in the text.

-### SYSPARM
+### Compile time - SYSPARM

 If single quotes are included in text, they are passed on to &SYSPARM.